Last updated 9 Jul 2026, 19:32 UTC · updated through the trading day

 Looking for a CNN fear and greed index alternative?
 CFGI measures investor sentiment with a multifactorial method that combines 10 indicators (price action, impulse, volatility, volume, technicals, social sentiment, dominance, search interest, whale activity and order book pressure) into a single 0 to 100 reading.

-The same method already powers the Crypto Fear and Greed Index across more than 100 cryptocurrencies, with per-stock and per-index readings and multiple timeframes planned for equities.
+The same method already powers the Crypto Fear and Greed Index across more than 100 cryptocurrencies, and now across the top US stocks with per-stock and market-level readings on multiple timeframes.
 CFGI data is also available through an API, alerts and an embeddable widget, so you can take the Fear and Greed Index wherever you track markets.

 Stock Market Index and Market Data